 Kratom has a short duration in the blood.
 Some drug treatment facility websites indicate Kratom may last anywhere from a few hours to a couple of days in the blood.

-Testing positive for kratom in these states or jurisdictions could result in legal consequences based on the state's specific laws and regulations.
+On the other hand, testing positive for kratom on court-ordered drug tests in jurisdictions with bans could result in legal consequences based on the state's laws.

 Kratom is generally legal in many U.S. states, and most workplaces do not routinely screen for the plant’s metabolites.